+Page 1 of 13

+Patient Initials

-Page 1 of 13 Patient Initials ©2016 American Society of Plastic Surgeons® This form is for reference purposes only.
+©2016 American Society of Plastic Surgeons® This form is for reference purposes only.
 It is a general guideline and not a statement of standard of care.
-Rather, this form should be edited
+Rather, this form should be edited and amended to reflect policy requirements of your practice site(s), CMS and Joint Commission requirements, if applicable, and legal requirements of your individual states.
+The ASPS does not certify that this form, or any modified version of this form, meets the requirements to obtain informed consent for this particular procedure in the jurisdiction of your practice.

-Breast implant surgery is contraindicated in women who have untreated breast cancer or premalignant breast disorders, have active infection anywhere in the body, are currently pregnant or nursing, or have open wounds anywhere on their body.
-Individuals who have a weakened immune system (currently receiving chemotherapy or drugs to suppress the immune system), conditions that interfere with blood clotting or wound healing, or reduced blood supply to the breast tissue from prior surgery or radiation therapy treatments may be at greater risk for complications and poor surgical outcomes.
+immune system), conditions that interfere with blood clotting or wound healing, or have reduced blood supply to the breast tissue (from prior surgery or radiation therapy treatments) may be at greater risk for complications and a poor surgical outcome.

-Silicone breast implants are approved by the FDA for use in women who are at least 22 years old.
+Silicone breast implants are approved by the FDA for use in women that are at least 22 years of age.
 Women that meet this age criterion may utilize the silicone implants for cosmetic breast augmentation or for revision surgery to correct or improve results of earlier cosmetic breast augmentation.
 There is no age restriction on breast reconstruction procedures to restore breast shape after cancer, trauma, or severe breast abnormalities.
-Patients who receive silicone gel-filled breast implants must comply with FDA and manufacturer regulations concerning device tracking and postmarket studies.
+Patients who receive silicone gel-filled breast implants must comply with FDA and manufacturer regulations concerning device tracking and post-market studies.